40-percent/40percent-wiki/why.md

 # Why use a 40% keyboard?

-While people have different reasons for using 40% keyboards, some common reasons are:
+Some common reasons to use a 40% keyboard are:

 - Small boards are easy to carry and need less desk space.
 - Small is cool, cute or elegant, based on taste.